Jpt5832/DoBot_PSU_Scripts_Python/README.md

 ## Programs/Scripts Included

 ### Startup Scripts (basically plug-and-play)
-- **dobot_startup.sh**
+- **dobot_startup_script.sh**
-  This startup script will do all the DoBot startup for you so activate the virtual environment
+  This startup script will do all the DoBot startup for you so activate the virtual environment and install required packages for you (if needed)

 - **dobot_xbox_controller_gui_startup_script.sh**
   This script does the same functionality as the dobot_startup, however it also starts the dobot_xbox_control.py program